antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 In box 3 you can select an analysis to perform on the selected dataset.
 Let's have a first look.

 * The default analysis is **View a gene** (box 3).
 Keep this setting and click **Next** in box 4.
+* You now see The Adjustable settings box.
+Type in the textbox *Search by gene* of the setting *Gene / Reporter:* **CD4**.
 * The pop-up dropdown shows all the available reporters of this dataset that contain the keyword CD4.
 Click on **CD4 / 11829_2914** and you will see that the reporter textfield on the right is filled in automatically.
 * Click the **Submit** button to obtain the result: a plot that shows you the gene CD4 expression values (log2, y-axis) for each sample (x-axis).

-Underneath the plot you can see different types of *annotation*, called *Tracks*.
+Underneath the plot you can see different types of *annotation*, called *tracks*.
  In R2 the samples of a dataset can be annotated with extra information, such as clinical data of patient samples, or biological characteristics of cell samples.<br>
-Each group of annotated data is called a *Track* in R2.
+Each group of annotated data is called a *track* in R2.
 You will see the annotation often displayed underneath a plot.
 Even more tracks might be shown if you hover your mouse over the dots in a plot.

  * Try it out with your mouse: hover over the colored blocks of a sample underneath the plot, then also over the sample's dot